 - Super Sani-Cloth®

 Cleaning and disinfection procedures are different for each of Zebra’s healthcare product lines.
 Different categories of approved cleaning agents include alcohol, hydrogen peroxide/acid, ammonium and bleach.
 Please refer to the guides below for disinfecting Zebra healthcare mobile computers, scanners, and printers.
+For non-healthcare models, please consult the user guide for the device.

 Disinfection for Non-Healthcare Devices